-- 1) Focus energy efficiency initiatives in distribution-constrained areas - 2) Provide larger energy efficiency incentives to residents and businesses who have been denied applications due to distribution-level limits - 3) Approach SCE to upgrade or add additional feeders in the area to increase renewable energy potential
+- 1) Focus energy efficiency initiatives in distribution-constrained areas - 2) Provide larger energy efficiency incentives to residents and businesses who have been denied solar interconnection applications due to distribution-level limits - 3) Approach SCE to upgrade or add additional feeders in the area to increase renewable energy potential

-Recommendations 1 and 2 are geared towards energy projects that do not have interconnection processes, while Recommendation 3 would increase capacity.
-Recommendations 1 and 2 would be much cheaper and easier than Recommendation 3, but given that low load is often the limiting constraint on renewable generation in ICA maps, it would further limit the amount of available generation capacity.
+Recommendations 1 and 2 are geared towards energy projects that do not have to proceed through utility electrical interconnection processes, while Recommendation 3 would increase capacity and reduce constraints related to wire and transformer sizing.
+Recommendations 1 and 2 would be much cheaper and easier than Recommendation 3 but given that low on-site load is often the limiting constraint on renewable generation in ICA maps, failure to address Recommendation 3 would further limit the amount of available distributed generation capacity.